Software Outsourcing in Asia: Top Countries to Consider

 One of the most challenging parts of offshoring is planning which country to develop your team in.
-This challenge comes on a case to case basis as to what service or business process the company is setting out to offshore.
+This challenge comes on a case-to-case basis as to what service or business process the company is setting out to do software outsourcing.
 Finding the country that best fits the needs of your company with benefits outweighing the costs should be one thing to be critically selected.

 It is not necessary to select and base your criteria on the growth of offshore companies that are flocking in a country.
 There are things to consider other than the number of companies investing in a specific location; this includes doing an inspection in different areas.

 Most importantly, technological considerations should be a factor to focus on.
 This means that the prospective country has the right and enough resources that the company needs for its operations.

 In the IT industry, it is important that offshore development centers should have qualified individuals to work for a company and maintain its values on products and services.